adamshepherdwasnotavailable/HigherLower/README.md

 In future I would improve the wager modifier buttons, as currently you can only click to increment or decrement the wager by one.
 This is not user friendly once the number of coins a user has grows larger, and wagers become bigger.
 Ideally, a mouse hold to increase quickly, or a manual entry system would be implemented.

 ### Betting Odds
 To make the game more interesting, I wanted to make the amount of money you receive from betting higher or lower to be randomised, but known to the player before betting.
 This would force the player to make more difficult decisions and have the opportunity to take more risks.
-For example, if the chance of drawing a lower card was low, but the payout was high, a player may choose to take a risk and bet low - rather than taking the obvious option of a high bet.
+For example, if the chance of drawing a lower card was low, but the payout was high, a player may choose to take a risk and bet lower - rather than taking the obvious option of higher.

 ### UI Polishing
 In the future, I would make the UI more responsive and smoother.
 This would include tweening for scene changes, interactions with buttons, or game actions - such as shuffling the deck.
 This would also include the addition of sound effects within the game, and also having more information presented to the user - such as a pop-up notification for when money is won or lost.